 Overnight at La Moara Guesthouse.

 Breakfast is served and what a breakfast it is!
 All products here are locally sourced so there will always be an array of mouth-watering home-made dishes on offer, including traditional pies and confits.

 This morning you will learn a little of the history and culture of this lovely village.
 You'll discover how the guardians of the most important Imperial road, the Via Egnatia, turned into the most prominent silversmiths and goldsmiths in the Balkans and later into tobacco merchants and how they left their mark on Nymfaio's finely decorated mansions & its magnificent Saint Nicholas Church.

-Your midday break will be taken in the shade of a tree in the summer or somewhere cosy in the winter and this will be accompanied by high quality 'tsipouro'.
+Your midday break will be taken in the shade of a tree in the summer or somewhere cosy in the winter and this will be accompanied by a high quality 'tsipouro'.
 This is a strong distilled spirit, usually offered as an aperitif and accompanied by olives, fresh onions, cucumbers and various local meze (nibbles).
 It is an old Greek tradition that can be traced back to the 14th century.

 This afternoon, a rare and fulfilling experience as you pay a visit to the Arcturos Environmental Sanctuary.
 Located in a beautiful beech forest a short distance from the village here you will see brown bears which have been rescued from poor captive conditions - they live out their remaining years in this natural environment.